 Roger has had a distinguished career in education and in the Alberta public service, serving in the position of Deputy Minister in four departments, including Health and Wellness.
-He is currently Director of the MBA Public Management stream at the University of Alberta School of Business.
+He now provides management consulting services in health care, education and information technology.

-He was appointed Deputy Minister of Alberta Health and Wellness in 2002.
-During his two-year tenure, Roger focused his efforts on improving health information and health care delivery.
-He was instrumental in creating the provincial on-line Waitlist Registry and the first provincial electronic health record in Canada.
-He also negotiated the agreement with physicians and health authorities that created Primary Care Networks to modernize family medicine in Alberta.
+Appointed Deputy Minister of Alberta Health and Wellness in 2002, Roger focused his efforts on improving health information and health care delivery and creating the provincial on-line Waitlist Registry and the first provincial electronic health record in Canada.
+He also negotiated the agreement with physicians and health authorities that created Primary Care Networks to modernize family medicine.

-Roger received the Institute of Public Administration of Canada 2004 Lieutenant Governor’s Award for Excellence in Public Administration.
-He is also a recipient of the Queen Elizabeth II Golden Jubilee Medal and the Alberta Centennial Medal.
+Roger’s awards include the Institute of Public Administration of Canada 2004 Lieutenant Governor’s Award for Excellence in Public Administration, the Queen Elizabeth II Golden Jubilee Medal, and the Alberta Centennial Medal.